-There is so much great art in Spain that it’s hard to know where to start.
-Its one of the few places in the world where you can see works by Picasso, Joan Miró and Antoni Gaudí just by walking down a street.
+Dali’s got competition in Spain.
+There is so much great art that it’s hard to know where to start.
+Spain is one of the few places in the world where you can see works by Picasso, Joan Miró and Antoni Gaudí just by walking down a street.

 If you’re in Barcelona, you’re in for an artistic treat.
 While the city boasts countless museums and worthy pieces, many don’t realize that just two hours away by public transportation or rental car is a haven (heaven really) that Salvador Dali called home.